 One member of the Board of Governors is designated as the Chair.
 For example, from 1987 until early 2006, the Chair was Alan Greenspan.
 From 2006 until 2014, Ben Bernanke held the post.
-From 2014 to 2018, Janet Yellen was the Chair.
-The current Chair is Jerome Powell.
-See the following Clear It Up feature to find out more about the former and current Chair.
+The current Chair, Janet Yellen, has made many headlines already.
+Why?
+See the following Clear It Up feature to find out.